nycmeshnet/docs/content/intro/typical Installs.md

 <br> OmniTik not located next to the Litebeam<br>
 <img src="/img/typicalInstall/OmniAlone.jpg" alt="photo" style="width:400px;height:533px;">

-Other rooftops can connect to the OmniTik by using another Omnitik if they are close enough or we use, in some cases, an [SXT] (/hardware/sxtsqg5acd/)
+Other rooftops can connect to the OmniTik by using another Omnitik if they are close enough or we use, in some cases, an [SXT] (/hardware/sxtsqg5acd/).

+This setup as a major benefit.
+It allow the devices to mesh with each other.
+If an other Omnitik is installed in a 2-3 blocks radius they will connect to each other and creat a mesh, thus improving reliability and allowing a) the Mesh network to expand, and b) the neighbor community to use it to access internet.

 <br><hr><br>